shakenbytes/riot/README.md

 # riot
 Application Workflow Monitoring

-Workflow
+The purpose of this project is to monitor business workflows and notify when something unexpected happens.

+Components of a workflow:
 - Actions
 - States
 - Transitions

-Process Order Workflow
+Process Order Workflow Example
 New -> Placed -> Paid -> Shipped -> Delivered

-Create Order Action
+Create Order Action Example
 - New

-Place Order Action
+Place Order Action Example
 - First Transitition
 - New -> Placed